-Pastor Barry E. Fields has served for the past 4.5 years at Hawesville Baptist Church, a regional congregation on the Ohio River with two campuses in Kentucky (Hawesville) & Indiana (Crossroads Tell City) and membership in five counties.
-He is also the founder of All Things New, a preaching and teaching ministry with the goal of helping people know God and grow in their relationship with him.
+Pastor Barry E. Fields has served since November 2012 at Hawesville Baptist Church, a regional congregation on the Ohio River with two campuses in Kentucky (Hawesville) & Indiana (Crossroads Tell City) and membership in 5 counties.
+He is also the founder of All Things New, a preaching and teaching ministry designed to reach outside church walls by helping people know God and grow in Christ.

-Originally from Bowling Green, he grew up at Glendale Baptist Church under the ministry of Pastor Richard Oldham, competed for Western Kentucky University's nationally recognized speech and debate team before receiving a B.A. in History in 2007, completed an M.Div. from The Southern Baptist Theological Seminary in Louisville in 2010, a Th.M. in 2012, and is currently pursuing a Ph.D. in Homiletics and Church History at Southern, serving as Garrett Fellow to Dr. Hershael York from July 2012-December 2014.
+Originally from Bowling Green, he grew up at Glendale Baptist Church under the ministry of Pastor Richard Oldham, competed for Western Kentucky University's national champion speech and debate team before receiving a B.A. in History (2007), completed both M.Div.
+(2010) and Th.M.
+(2012) degrees from The Southern Baptist Theological Seminary in Louisville, and is currently pursuing a Ph.D. in Homiletics and Church History at Southern, serving as Garrett Fellow to Dr. Hershael York from July 2012-December 2014.
 He has also taught theology and church history as an adjunct instructor for Campbellsville University.
 Before coming to his present ministry, he was pastor of Mt.
 Tabor Baptist Church in Buffalo, Kentucky, for almost 5 years.

-Active in denominational life, Barry currently serves on the Southern Baptist Convention's Young Leaders Advisory Council, a small group of pastors and ministry leaders seeking to engage the next generation in cooperative missions and ministry; recently completed a term on the SBC's Committee on Committees; currently represents the Blackford Breckinridge Baptist Association on the Kentucky Baptist Convention's Executive Mission Board; and has served on the KBC's Committee on Nominations, as well as several associational roles.
+Active in denominational life, Barry has been invited to share the Crossroads Tell City story at several conferences across the Commonwealth involving church mergers, replanting, multisites, and gospel partnerships.
+In fact, Crossroads Tell City is featured as a primary case study in the Kentucky Baptist Convention's new book For the Kingdom's Sake: Discovering God's Preferred Future For Your Church.
+He also recently served on the Southern Baptist Convention's Young Leaders Advisory Council, a small group of pastors and ministry leaders seeking to engage the next generation in cooperative missions and ministry; completed a term on the 2017 SBC's Committee on Committees; currently represents the Blackford Breckinridge Baptist Association on the Kentucky Baptist Convention's Executive Mission Board as past Chair of the Agencies & Institutions Committee; and has served on the KBC's Committee on Nominations, as well as several associational roles.